MarkDBlackwell/cloud-iptables-firewall/README.md

 Legal note: THIS INFORMATION IS FOR EDUCATIONAL PURPOSES ONLY; I SHALL NOT BE HELD RESPONSIBLE FOR ANY DAMAGES POSSIBLY INCURRED!

 Firewalling IPv6 traffic is a concern, either now or in the future when IPv6 becomes available to a VM.
-Part of this concern is any IPv6 traffic tunnelled through IPv4 (either by ISATAP or Microsoft's Teredo).
+Part of this concern is any IPv6 traffic tunnelled through IPv4 (either by ISATAP or by Microsoft's Teredo).

 Generally (but I have not tested this), IPv6 traffic protection involves the same commands as IPv4, but given to a different program.
-Therefore, this firewall script attempts to work whether or not you have IPv6 (however, untested).
+Therefore, this firewall script attempts to work whether or not you have IPv6 (however, this is untested).
 If you have IPv6, it will attempt to include it.

 ##Requirements: